 - Distribution/solicitation by placing materials on vehicles.

 - Fraud or misrepresentation of self/organization or misrepresentation/implication that the College sponsors, supports, or endorses any view, belief, statement, literature, company, product, or service being disseminated or exhibited.

 Notification must include the name and contact information of the individual or group and describe the nature of the activities.
-As appropriate, requests should be made for desired time of use and specific geographical location within Designated Public Forum space.
-Approvals are made on a first-come, first-served basis after review of request for any conflict with prior-approved expressive conduct and/or College sponsored events.
+As appropriate, requests should be made for desired time of use and specific geographical location within designated public forum space.
+Approvals are made on a first-come, first-serve basis after review of request for any conflict with prior-approved expressive conduct and/or college sponsored events.

 Special consideration for KCC student organizations

-Campus administration, in partnership with KCC Campus Safety & Security, shall enforce the provisions of this policy.
+Campus administration, in partnership with KCC campus safety and security, shall enforce the provisions of this policy.
 Any person failing to comply with this policy may be denied use of facilities for purposes of free expression.

 The subject of the vigil must:

 - Have been a member or supporter of KCC;

 - Have made a recognizable impact to a significant portion of the KCC community;

 - Have been in good standing (academically and conduct-related) at the time of their death.